 be mindful of the timescales to respond

-prepare a comprehensive report for the headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
-The headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+prepare a comprehensive report for the Headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+The Headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

-6.3 Complaints Co-ordinator (this could be the headteacher / designated complaints governor or other staff member providing administrative support)
+6.3 Complaints Co-ordinator (this could be the Headteacher / designated complaints governor or other staff member providing administrative support)

 The complaints co-ordinator should: